zachwhaley/zachwhaley.github.io/_posts/2015-06-05-cvs-with-git.md

 I'm working on a project in CVS (What! that's ancient; I know, right?) and to say the least, it sucks ass.

-Lemme take a few words to say CVS is really annoying.
+Lemme take a few words to say CVS is really annoying:

-Commits are per file, so forget about your change being traceable.
-Commits are not atomic! this means if your commit includes more than one file, someone else could be updating while you are commiting and get only half of your changes, wtf!
-Renaming and/or moving files can't be done.
-Branches are expensive and hard to do; also, merging branches is just as effective as committing a patch with a commit message like "Good luck".
-Basically your history is stuck in the old branch, so don't delete branches (even though they are a huge pain).
+1. Commits are per file, so forget about your change being traceable
+2. Commits are not atomic!
+This means if your commit includes more than one file, someone else could be updating while you are commiting and get only half of your changes; **WTF!**
+3. Renaming and/or moving files can't be done without modifying files in the CVS directories
+4. Branches are expensive and hard to do.
+5. And merging branches is just as effective as committing a patch with a commit message like "Good luck!"
+Basically your history is stuck in the old branch, so don't delete branches (even though they are a huge pain)

 Alright, now how did I "fix" this?
 I put Git in my CVS checkout :) because Git solves all my source control problems.